 4. Taco Seasoning

 Work is hard.
 School is hard.
 Life is hard.
 Taco night, thank goodness, is easy.
-It starts with taco seasoning blended from mild chiles, tomato, garlic, onion, and our freshly ground spices.
+It starts with taco seasoning blended from mild chiles, tomato, garlic, onion powder, and our freshly ground spices.
 It thickens slowly as it simmers with your ground and browned meat.
 Just prepare your household’s taco assembly line and let the hungry help themselves.
 Mix this with sour cream for an amazing 7-layer taco dip.

 5. Medium Chili Powder